Anxiety Disorders

 The emotional-processing brain structures are referred to as the limbic cortex.

-A relative increase in gray matter volume was found also in the left insula of patients with panic disorder (PD) compared with controls.
+Compared with controls, a relative increase in gray matter volume was also found in the left insula of patients with panic disorder (PD).

 The hippocampus is another limbic system structure.
 It has tonic inhibitory control over the hypothalamic stress-response system and plays a role in negative feedback for the hypothalamic–pituitary–adrenal (HPA) axis.
 Because all old memories depend on the hippocampus, this structure is involved in anxiety disorders that are generated by memories of painful experiences, such as post-traumatic stress disorder (PTSD).

 Studies do show that people who have suffered the stress of incest or military combat have a smaller hippocampus.
 This atrophy of the hippocampus might explain why such people experience explicit memory disturbances, flashbacks, and fragmentary memories of the traumatic events in question.
 Research shows that the hippocampus is also smaller in some depressed people.
-Stress, which plays a role in both anxiety and depression, may be a key factor here since there is some evidence that stress may suppress the production of new neurons (nerve cells) in the hippocampus.
+Stress, which plays a role in both anxiety and depression, maybe a key factor here since there is some evidence that stress may suppress the production of new neurons (nerve cells) in the hippocampus.

-The amygdala act as a sensor of threats or a lack of control, communicating the need for a reaction to the hypothalamus.
+The amygdala acts as a sensor of threats or a lack of control, communicating the need for a reaction to the hypothalamus.
 The hypothalamus, in turn, releases corticotropin-releasing hormone (CRH), which binds to the adenohypophysis that then produces the adrenocorticotrophic hormone (ACTH).
 ACTH binds to the adrenal cortex and adrenal medulla.

 Additionally to the differences in the size of various brain structures, abnormally high or low activity in a particular region of the brain may be another kind of anomaly that results in anxiety disorders.